winksaville/microbit-fnk0045/21.1_Relay/README.md

 Motor is on
 ```

-Upon Releasing Button A `Motor is off` is added:
+Pressing Button B `Motor is off` is added:
 ```
 Starting with motor off
 Motor is on